Stochastic Causal Programming for Bounding Treatment Effects: Experiments

 \subsection{Implementation choices}

 \xhdr{Choice of response functions} As described in \cref{eq:f_theta}, we choose linear combinations of non-linear basis functions $\{\psi_k\}_{k\in [K]}$.
-For our experiments we mostly work with a set of $K$ \emph{neural basis functions}, obtained from the last hidden-layer activations of an MLP fit to the observed data $\{(x_i, y_i)\}_{i\in [n]}$, as well as (multivariate) polynomials up to a fixed degree (see \cref{app:response} for details).
+For our experiments we mostly work with a set of pre-trained $K$ \emph{neural basis functions}, obtained from the last hidden-layer activations of an MLP fit to the observed data $\{(x_i, y_i)\}_{i\in [n]}$, as well as (multivariate) polynomials up to a fixed degree (see \cref{app:response} for details).
 For two-dimensional treatments, we use $K=6$ and $K=3$ for polynomial and neural basis functions, respectively.
-For three-dimensional treatments we use $K=10$ for both polynomial and neural basis functions.
+For three-dimensional treatments, we use $K=10$ for both polynomial and neural basis functions.
 This allows up to quadratic terms in the polynomial basis for both two- and three-dimensional treatments.
+We also show experiments with adaptive basis functions, with $\psi_k$ is $\tanh(w_{0k} + w_{1k}x)$.
+The bases in this case are therefore not fixed, but rather adapt to the problem at hand through the learned weights.
+More details are provided in \cref{app:response}.

 \looseness=-1 For our method, we individually compute \textbf{lower} ($\bigtriangledown$) and \textbf{upper} ($\triangle$) bounds at multiple values $x^{\star} \in \bR$ for one dimension of the treatment and show how it compares to the \textbf{true causal effect} (\trueline{}) and \textbf{na\"ive regression} (\regressline{}).
 The lines shown for \textbf{lower} and \textbf{upper} (\boundline{}) bounds are univariate cubic splines fit to the bounds for individual $x^{\star}$-grid values.
-We use $n=10,000$ i.i.d.\ sampled datapoints for each experiment and subsample $M=100$ datapoints uniformly at random for the data constraints \cdata{}.
-For the $X\given Z$ model in the IV setting we use a quadratic conditional spline normalizing flow.
+We use $n=10,000$ i.i.d.\ sampled data points for each experiment and subsample $M=100$ data points uniformly at random for the data constraints \cdata{}.
+For the $X\given Z$ model in the IV setting, we use a quadratic conditional spline normalizing flow.
 Details of the implementation, including hyperparameters, are described in \cref{app:implementation}.

 \xhdr{Getting final bound estimates} For each $x^{\star}$, we run 5 optimizations with different seeds each for the lower and upper bounds.
-For the final upper bound estimate, we take the maximum of the 5 upper bound estimates we get, and for the final lower bound estimate we take the minimum of the 5 lower bound estimates we get.
+For the final upper bound estimate, we take the maximum of the 5 upper bound estimates we get, and for the final lower bound estimate, we take the minimum of the 5 lower bound estimates we get.
 We follow the same process for the GAN bounds.